kaiterra/misc/kubernetes-china-aliyun/storage.md

 ```

-Then, in the StatefulSet, you'll create a ClaimTemplate as you would in any other cloud provider that supports dynamic provisioning:
+Then, in the StatefulSet, you'll set up `volumeClaimTemplates` as you would in any other cloud provider that supports dynamic provisioning:

 ```yaml
   volumeClaimTemplates: